|Cherry Island Range, DE|

 When we thought of them at all, we usually pictured lighthouses in melodramatic settings – lonely towers, rising on rockbound coasts, collared by ranging surf, with the lighthouse keeper, a feeble old man, tending his beloved light day and night.

 Arthur W. Davis, Chief Boatswain’s Mate for the Coast Guard, was the keeper serving at the range light at that time.
 Together with James P. Kelly, who resided with his family in the nearby Marcus Hook Range Light, Davis was responsible for the automated lights from Cherry Island south to Reedy Island Rear Range Lighthouse near Taylor’s Bridge.
 Davis described their duties to the reporter:

 Takes us about three days to make a round-trip by jeep.
 At each light we check relays, emergency batteries, shine the lenses and storm panes.
 Need the jeep because some of the lamps are in the wilderness practically.
 We’re also charged with the upkeep of the lighthouse properties, which means, among other things, we have 15 acres of grass to mow in the summer.
 This, believe me, can leave one feeling very landlubberish.

-The Cherry Island Rear Range Lighthouse remained standing until 1970 or 1971, when the Coast Guard decided to tear the historic structure down rather than attempt to refurbish it or have someone move it from the site.
-All that remains at the location today is a historic oil house and a skeletal tower supporting a red light.
+Cherry Island Rear Range Lighthouse remained standing until 1970 or 1971, when the Coast Guard decided to tear the historic structure down rather than attempt to refurbish it or have someone move it from the site.
+All that remains at the location today is a historic oil house, built in 1897, and a skeletal tower supporting a red light.